Copyright A Bar Above, generated with AI

 - You can switch out the base spirit from tequila to mezcal or do a split-base.

-- Use simple syrup to Margaritas for additional sweetness, or cut it (or use a sugar substitute) for more of a skinny Margarita.
-The lime flavor really shines through without additional sweetness, though, and can be awfully tart.
-For a more balanced cocktail, we prefer agave syrup like in our recipe below– and make sure to follow Chris’ instructions for properly diluting Margaritas before serving!
+- Add simple syrup to Margaritas for additional sweetness, although this version is more of a skinny Margarita.
+The lime flavor really shines through without additional sweetness, though, and can awfully tart.
+For a more balanced cocktail, you can add agave syrup or follow Chris’ instructions for making sure you have properly diluted Margaritas before serving.

 - If you’re feeling really adventurous, you can give the option of a spicy Margarita recipe, either by making two batches of this delicious cocktail or by adding a bowl of jalapeños on the side for guests to add.
 (Note: Without the peppers being muddled into the cocktail, the spice won’t be as strong.)